Part 1: The Preliminary Practices

 If the answer to any of these is yes, the instruction is clear: give them up.

 This is not about judging others as bad people.
 It is about honest recognition of cause and effect in your inner life.
 Some relationships genuinely pull us downward.
 We drink more around certain friends.
 We gossip more in certain groups.
 We lose our aspiration for practice when we spend too much time in environments that normalize distraction and self-indulgence.
+You know the feeling -- you walk in with good intentions and walk out two hours later wondering where your clarity went.

 The instruction is especially challenging because these companions are often the people we enjoy being with most.
 The are, after all, addictive.
 The friend who makes us laugh at others' expense, the colleague who feeds our competitive streak, the social circle that encourages constant consumption -- these relationships can feel warm and comfortable precisely because they confirm our habitual patterns rather than challenging them.